rushayhays/NSSfrontendCapstoneMAG/README.md

 ## Usage

 Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.

+The Meal Card page allows users to create meals, meals can then be added to My Food Storage
 ![Meal Card Page](public/images/MAGscreenshot2.png)

+This Home Page has room to grow.
+Clicking on the pie chart will direct you to the Food Storage Page
 ![HQ Home Page](public/images/MAGscreenshot3.png)

+Here a few different numbers are displayed, users can also compare their progress against other users
 ![Forum Page](public/images/MAGscreenshot4.png)

+I really like the Landing Page
 ![Landing Page](public/images/MAGscreenshot5.png)